 - Visiting students shall satisfy course prerequisites.

-- Enrollment may be denied to a student with a hold due to conduct or Satisfactory Academic Progress, at any institution.
+- Enrollment may be denied to a student with a hold due to conduct or Satisfactory Academic Progress or Financial Hold at any institution.

 - A registration window for visiting students will provide them with a reasonable opportunity to register for courses.